Volumes and distributions for random unimodular complex and quaternion lattices: Lattice reduction in

 This is a factor ${4 \over 3}$ bigger than (\ref{OR}).
 To understand this, we note that as a lattice in $\mathbb R^2$, $\mathbb Z[i]$ has unit cells of area 1, while $\mathbb Z({1 \over 2} + i \sqrt{3})$ has unit cells of area ${\sqrt{3} \over 2}$.
-The latter creates a scale factor which when raised to the power of $d$ (the (complex) dimension of the lattice; here $d=2$) should be included on the RHS of (\ref{SR}) (for a real lattice, choosing even integers rather than integers best illustrates this point), and we are left with (\ref{OR}). \end{remark}
+The latter creates a scale factor which when raised to the power of $d$ (the (complex) dimension of the lattice; here $d=2$) should be included in the meaning of $\Omega(R)$ (for a real lattice, choosing even integers rather than integers best illustrates this point), thus implying (\ref{SR}). \end{proof}

+The (un-normalised) PDF for the length of the shortest basis vector is given by \eqref{71}.
+Normalising by \eqref{70a} and substituting \eqref{72} allows us to specify the analogue of Proposition \ref{prop12} in the case of the Eisenstein integers. \begin{proposition} For random complex lattices in $\C^2$, with the defining basis vectors chosen with invariant measure and the lattice formed using the Eisenstein integers, the PDF for the length of the shortest basis vector is equal to